-Jamie Foxx’s Rumored 21-Year-Old Girlfriend Sela Vave Posts ‘True Story’ For Anyone Calling Her ‘A Wh*re’
+Jamie Foxx’s Rumored 21-Year-Old Girlfriend, Sela Vave, Posts ‘True Story’ For Anyone Calling Her ‘A Wh*re’

-Jamie Foxx has been making major headlines for a rumored relationship with 21-year-old singer Sela Vave.
-The actor’s 51 years have proven a talking point, but the story is especially juicy given that Foxx is assumed to have just split from long-time girlfriend Katie Holmes.
-The Dawson’s Creek actress’ relationship with Foxx was a long-term one.
+Jamie Foxx, 51, has been making major headlines for a rumored relationship with 21-year-old singer Sela Vave.
+The actor’s age has proven a talking point, but the story is especially juicy given that Foxx is assumed to have just split from long-time girlfriend Katie Holmes.
+The Dawson’s Creek actress’s relationship with Foxx had lasted for years.

 Rumors about Jamie and Sela first surfaced back in June, with the two appearing to spend a lot of time together.

 Sela is now front-page news over on The Daily Mail, with the newspaper reporting the singer’s recent social media update.
-Sela took to Instagram earlier today with a video update that sent haters a clear message.
+Sela took to Instagram earlier today with a video update that offered haters a clear message.
 It showed Foxx speaking about singer Ed Sheeran, with fans learning that the British singing sensation had slept on Foxx’s couch.
-Likewise pointing towards the actor’s helpful streak towards struggling artists was a mention that Nick Cannon had lived in his home at the age of 13.
+It was also mentioned that Nick Cannon had once lived in Foxx’s home when Cannon was only 13-years-old.

-Jamie then said that he was doing the same for Sela – in short, that his involvement with her is limited to boosting her professional career.
+Jamie then said that he was doing the same for Sela; in short, that his involvement with her is limited to boosting her professional career.

-Sela’s video came captioned with strong words.
+Sela’s video was captioned with strong words.

 “For the people who care… here is the TRUE story(swipe)… for everyone else you can keep talking and calling me a wh*re, sl*t, home wrecker, thot, gold digger, that I should die, and what ever else you want.
-Because it doesn’t matter to me, I’m out here to work and do what I love most.”
+Because it doesn’t matter to me, I’m out here to work and do what I love most,” she posted.

 As The Daily Mail reports, Jamie stated that he feels there are double standards in Hollywood, with him being slammed for helping a woman out versus him receiving no backlash for doing the same for men.

 The newspaper did point out the couple’s age difference in more ways than one.
-While the report outlined Jamie and Sela’s respective ages, it also mentioned that Sela is four years younger than Jamie’s daughter Corrine Marie Bishop.
-The actress and model stars in movie 47 Meters Down: Uncaged.
+While the report outlined Jamie and Sela’s respective ages, it also mentioned that Sela is four years younger than Jamie’s daughter, Corrine Marie Bishop.
+The actress and model stars in movie, 47 Meters Down: Uncaged.

 The mystery woman has been identified! https://t.co/o5Yrsc5YYI